ethanh6/Interactive-Lab-Hub/Lab 2/README.md

 You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
 What each person did should be explicitly documented.
 Make sure the page for the group turn in is linked to your Interactive Lab Hub page.

+## Enhancement in part 2

+- I removed the functionality that can change the position of the text and images, since it is too complicated nad requires an implementation of a game loop, which I don't think is necessary in this project.
+- I added different clock functions, such as representing time in AM/PM and 24-hour format, and weekday, and current date.
+Another cool part is that it shows how many days left until the end of this semester.
+I think the coolest part is the real-time crypto price functionality - using Coinbase API, it displays the real-time Bitcoin, Ethereum and Dogecoin price, which I think is an essential part of every modern clock.